2-complex/ruler-docs/caching.md

 Violets are violet
 ```

-Look in the cache.
-The previous version of `poem.txt` is there, renamed to its hash:
+Now, look in the cache.
+The previous version of `poem.txt` is there, renamed to its own hash:

 ```
 poetry $ ls .ruler/cache/